Powered by SchoolDash

 This school is a member of Delta Academies Trust.
 (Other schools in this trust include The Vale Academy, John Whitgift Academy, Melior Community Academy, Goole Academy and Ash Hill Academy.)

-Particular strengths include Attainment, Attendance, Progress and Representation.
-Relative weaknesses include Finances, Environment and Admissions.
+Particular strengths include Attainment, Disadvantaged pupils, Progress and Destinations.
+Relative weaknesses include Admissions, Environment, Finances and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.